Vasar007/cx_matrix/README.md

 ## Compiling

-This project is compiled by clang v5.0.1 and parameters: *clang++ -std=c++1z -O2 -Xclang -flto-visibility-public-std -fconstexpr-steps=1000000000*
+This project is compiled by clang v5.0.1 and parameters: *-std=c++1z -O2 -Xclang -flto-visibility-public-std -fconstexpr-steps=1000000000*

 ## License information